Can't Stay Normal

 - Well, really, what did he expect?
 He should have seen enough Zords by then to realize building some of his own would bring the spandex back...

-- At the end of Dino Thunder, he states his intent to live the quiet life for real this time.
-We'll have to wait for his cameo in Megaforce to see if it worked (more than ten veterans are showing up, so at least it won't just be him).
+- At the end of Dino Thunder, he stated his intent to live the quiet life for real this time.
+It seems to have worked - he had a cameo in Megaforce, but as part of an entire army.

 - In the Doctor Who double episode "Human Nature" / "The Family of Blood" (by Paul Cornell), the Tenth Doctor transforms himself into a human (which involves a lot of hideous pain and screaming in absolute agony) and allows his mind to be wiped temporarily.
 He prepares a list of emergency protocols — but it doesn't occur to him that he may fall in love and never want to leave again.
 Becoming his old self again is, for all intents and purposes, suicide.
 Adapted from a Doctor Who New Adventures novel that used the Seventh Doctor (see above).